Homeopathic Treatment for Molluscum Contagiosum

 (Face, neck: Photos of patients treated at Life force.)

 Being viral in origin, it spreads by skin contact and touch.
-The lesions shown above shows how infection has spread to nearby areas.
+The lesions shown above show how infection has spread to nearby areas.
 The picture on the left also shows an infected form of Molluscum contagiosum.

-Even after successful treatment, it can recur, since it does not give life long immunity.
+Even after successful treatment, it can recur, since it does not give life-long immunity.

 Prevalence: